warrior-cultures-and-training

 Training should follow a gradient from simple, single-task drills to complex, multi-phase missions.
 For example:

-- Phase 1: Navigate a lit hallway without triggering dummy alarms (single variable).
+- Phase 1: Navigate a lit hallway without triggering dummy alarms (single variable, low stress).

-- Phase 2: Identify and disarm a simulated IED under time pressure while avoiding patrols (dual task).
+- Phase 2: Identify and disarm a simulated IED under time pressure while avoiding patrols (dual task, moderate stress).

-- Phase 3: Conduct a full insertion with multiple teams, equipment malfunctions, and a wounded teammate (high complexity).
+- Phase 3: Conduct a full insertion with multiple teams, equipment malfunctions, a wounded teammate, and conflicting intelligence (high complexity, high stress).

 This progression prevents overwhelming novices while continuously challenging seasoned participants.
-Training should also incorporate repetition to consolidate skills.
+Training should also incorporate repetition to consolidate skills—each phase is run at least twice to allow for learning from initial mistakes.

 Structured Debriefing